picandocodigo/gamesdb/README.md

     $ gem install thegamesdb

 To use this library, you'll need to request an API Key [here](https://forums.thegamesdb.net/viewforum.php?f=10).
-Once you have an API KEY, you can instantiate a Client:
+Once you have an API key, you can instantiate a Client:

 ```ruby
 > client = Gamesdb::Client.new('<API_KEY>')